shahbajahmed7866u/Sugar-Cosmetics-Clone-Project/README.md

 # Sugar Cosmetic Clone
 Here we are gonna Share Some Of The Experience we Faced During The First Project We had built.
-We are of Five members With the Team Name Called Avengers tried To Built An e-commerce Through what we have learned and With the guidance of the Masai tutors .
+We are of Five members With the Team tried To Built An e-commerce Through what we have learned and With the guidance of the Masai tutors .
 Here we made A Replica of the Website SugarCosmetics it just fully for the Educational Purpose .

 # Team Members :
-1.Salman Ajani.
+1.Shahbaj Ahmed.
-2.Rashmi Ranjan.
+2.Salman Ajani.
-3.Vishal.
+3.Rashmi Ranjan.
-4.Shahbaj Ahmed.
+4.Vishal.

 # Introduction